Villers-Bretonneux: 20th century

 In the First World War the town was the site of the First Battle of Villers-Bretonneux and Second Battle of Villers-Bretonneux.
 The first tank-against-tank combat in history took place here on 24 April 1918.

 In the interwar years, the city of Melbourne in Australia was a sponsor of the town of Villers-Bretonneux and helped in its reconstruction as did as the State of Victoria more generally.
+Charlotte Crivelli who was a central figure on the committee which organised this sponsorship and organised many of the fundraising events.
 On 22 July 1938, the Villers–Bretonneux Australian National Memorial was opened by the British sovereigns, George VI, Elizabeth Bowes-Lyon and Albert Lebrun, President of the French Republic.
 The names of 11,000 fighters without burial are engraved in the stone.

 In World War II, the British Army Sherman tank Armoured Division passed through Villers-Bretonneux, on 1 September 1944.
 There is a memorial near the town dedicated to the memory of the Forces françaises de l'intérieur, shot and deported during 1939–45, located on the road to Amiens.

 Twenty-first century

 Today, Villers-Bretonneux is a modest village, which grew significantly thanks to the introduction of the knitwear industry in the 19th century.
 After the destruction of the First and Second World Wars, the town was rebuilt.
 The city center concentrates public buildings and most of the dwellings.

 The municipality is now experiencing a new development thanks to its proximity to the Amiens agglomeration and to an exit from the A29 motorway (Saint-Quentin-Le Havre).
 Subdivisions of individual houses were built.

-Patrick Simon, the Mayor of Villers-Bretonneux from 2008 until 2020, was a vocal proponent of Australia-France relations.
+Patrick Simon, the Mayor of Villers-Bretonneux from 2008 until 2020, was a vocal proponent of Australia–France relations.
 Simon oversaw the refurbishment of Villers-Bretonneux's Franco-Australian First World War Museum and helped to establish the Sir John Monash Centre, which opened in 2018.
 He also promoted increased relations and exchanges with Robinvale, Villers-Bretonneux's twinned town in the Australian state of Victoria.
 Simon was awarded an honorary Order of Australia (AO) in 2015 for his contributions to Australian-Franco relations.
 He died in office in May 2020 during the COVID-19 pandemic in France.